awoie/vp-token-spec/README.md

 `credential` : REQUIRED.
 A W3C Verifiable Credential with a cryptographically verifiable proof in the defined proof format.

-Note that OP would first encode VCs using the rules defined in the Verifiable Credential specification either in JWT format or JSON-LD format, before encoded VCs as container objects.
+Note that OP would first encode VCs using the rules defined in the W3C Verifiable Credential specification either in JWT format or LD-Proof format, before encoded VCs as container objects.

 Here is an example: